bellingcat/tiktok-hashtag-analysis/README.md

 The tool helps to download posts and videos from TikTok for a given set of hashtags.
 It uses the [tiktok-scraper](https://github.com/drawrowfly/tiktok-scraper) Node package  to download the posts and videos.

 ## Pre-requisites
-1. Make sure you have Python 3.6 or a later version installed.
+1. Make sure you have Python 3.6 or a later version installed
 2. Download and install TikTok scraper: https://github.com/drawrowfly/tiktok-scraper
-3. (Optional) create and activate a virtual environment for this tool, for example by executing the following command, which creates the `.env` virtual environment in the project directory:
+3. (Optional) create and activate a virtual environment for this tool, for example by executing the following command, which creates the `.env` virtual environment in the tool's root directory:

     `python3 -m venv .env`